 DO use white space and bullets to break up content so your resume is easy on the eye.
 Additionally, use adequate margin space, and make sure everything is aligned.

 The length of a resume can also be a vital consideration.
-Younger candidates fresh out of college or a career training program should keep the length at a page, while those with more experience can get away with up to two pages.
+Younger candidates fresh out of college or a career training program should keep the length at a page, while those with more experience may be able to get away with up to two pages.

 Clarity in your professional objective is critical.
 On the other side of this, it’s important to encapsulate this objective succinctly in one or two sentences near the top of your resume.
 Your objective should be specific to the job you are applying for.
 Vague objectives might leave a hiring manager wondering if you are really interested or understand the particular role you are applying for.